WebAssembly/spec/md-proto/WebAssembly.md

 [Instance Execution](#instance-execution) for further information.

 **Validation:**
- - The index is checked to be within the bounds of the [Code Section](#code-section) array.
+ - The index is required to be within the bounds of the [Code Section](#code-section) array.
- - The function signature indexed in the [Type Section](#type-section) is checked to have an empty parameter list and an empty return list.
+ - The function signature indexed in the [Type Section](#type-section) is required to have an empty parameter list and an empty return list.

 #### Code Section